Storytelling – the secret weapon to any succesful presentation

 Stories evoke emotions, which can create a deeper connection between the speaker and the audience.
 This emotional connection can make the message more persuasive and impactful. - Increased Understanding:

 We probably all have a clear idea what storytelling is in movies, music, adversing and other fields of the entertainment industry.
-But what is storytelling in a presentation?
+But what is storytelling in a business presentation? and how would you incoorporate it?

 In a presentation storytelling can be incorporated in numerous ways.
 It should be considered in everything you do.
 The visuals you include, the structure of your presentation, the delivery of your message, your body language, or the design of your slides.